A New Synthetic Opiod – “7-OH” | “OxyContin 3.0” – NOW in Convenience Stores, Vape and Smoke Shops in the Lakes Region

 It’s in convenience stores, small bottled energy drinks, pills, powders, gummies and more.

-So what happened to Pursue Pharma?
-First Thousands in Lawsuits We Filed.
-The Purdue Pharma Declared Bankruptcy.
+So what happened to Purdue Pharma?
+First Thousands in Lawsuits Were Filed.
+Then Purdue Pharma Declared Chapter 11 Bankruptcy.
 And then …

 A series of lawsuits followed.
 In 2007, Purdue paid out one of the largest fines ever levied against a pharmaceutical firm for misleading the public about how addictive the drug OxyContin was compared to other pain medications.[5][6]
 In response to the lawsuits, the company shifted its focus to abuse-deterrent formulations, but continued to market and sell opioids as late as 2019 and continued to be involved in lawsuits around the opioid epidemic in the United States.[7][8]